-Creamed spinach gets a twist with the addition of shredded fontina and parmesan cheese, and then is topped with homemade chive drop biscuits.
-It’s the perfect addition to Thanksgiving, Christmas, or a classic steak dinner!
+Creamed spinach gets a twist!
+This Creamed Spinach Gratin gets a hit of cheesy goodness with shredded fontina and nutty parmesan.
+We then top it with homemade chive drop biscuits and bake.
+It’s the perfect addition to Thanksgiving, Christmas, or a classic steak dinner.

 There are a lot of foods in life most people either love or hate.
 Oysters.
 Grits.
 Orange juice with pulp.
 Anchovies.
 Cilantro.
 All almost as controversial as the outcome of this year’s election…